sean-chen-102/tempo/README.md

   * If you have a conflict with qt version 4, you will need to remove version 4 and reinstall version 5+
 3. Make sure you have linked qt via Homebrew: `brew link --force qt5`
   * If you don't have permission to do this, try: `sudo chown -R $USER /usr/local` and run the linking command at #3 again
   * Then run: `which qmake` which should return `/usr/local/bin/qmake`.
-If not, please consult Google/Stackoverflow for qt installation help
+If not, please consult Google/Stack Overflow for qt installation help
 4. Run `bundle install` again - this should succeed without errors.